 Only registered pigs will be included on the Breeds at Risk Register, as part of the national conservation effort to save our native breeds.

-For advice on buying your Tamworth pig contact your breed rep or the Tamworth Breeders’ Club (refer to Tamworth breed page for contact details).
+For advice on buying your Tamworth pig contact your breed rep or the Tamworth Breeders’ Club.